Reman17/VideoAnnotationTool/README.md

 The "Annotate" button at the top right creates a pen tool so the user can make an annotation.
 Just right-click to finish each annotation.

-The "Clear" button under the "Annotate" button will clear all annotations for a selected frame.
+The "Clear" button under the "Annotate" button will clear all annotations for a selected frame as well as delete any associated files.

 The number of frames is displayed in the bottom left.